siteleaf/siteleaf-v1-api/README.md

 # Siteleaf - API Documentation
 ## API Authentication
+Siteleaf uses Basic Auth of the user's API key and secret to authenticate each request.
+To retrieve a user's API key and secret, use the `POST /v1/auth` endpoint, passing the user's email and password authenticated with Basic Auth.
 ## API Endpoints
 ### POST /v1/auth.json
 Authenticates user and returns user API keys